Hello Sunshine Enthusiasts!

 - Seek Shade: Especially during peak sun hours (10 AM to 4 PM), find shady spots to reduce direct sun exposure.

-- Wear Protective Clothing: Long-sleeved shirts, wide-brimmed hats, and sunglasses can provide excellent protection against UV rays.
+- Wear Protective Clothing: Long-sleeved shirts, wide-brimmed hats, and sunglasses can provide excellent protection.

 - Gradual Exposure: Allow your skin to adapt to the sun gradually, starting with short periods of exposure and gradually increasing the time spent outdoors.